Channel Balance Interpolation in the Lightning Network via Machine Learning: Results

 \subsection{Feature Importance}

 Feature importance analysis using Mean Decrease in Impurity (MDI) provides a clear comparison of the predictive ability of each feature in the Random Forest model.

-Notably, Positional Encoding emerges as the most influential feature, suggesting that the model heavily weighs the structural positioning of nodes within the network.
-Other network features like Capacity Centrality highlight the strategic importance of controlling capacity within the network's topology.
+Notably, \textbf{Positional Encoding} emerges as the most influential feature, indicating that the model heavily relies on the structural positioning of nodes within the network.
+Other network-related features, such as \textbf{Capacity Centrality}, underscore the predictive significance of controlling capacity within the network's topology.